-A longer interval $[k,\dots,k+n]$ for which EF increases only slowly and that cannot be extended (i.e., $EF(k-1)$ is considerably smaller than $EF(k)$ and $EF(k+n+1)$ is considerably larger than $EF(k+n)$) very probably stem from a set of $n+1$ subsequences of $T$ whose $k$ most similar elements build $S_k$\footnote{Note that this is not mandatory, as there could also be sets of subsequences of sizes $k, k+1, \ldots$ that are (a) disjoint and (b) each forms a top motiflet for its value of $k$.} and where for every increment of $k$ another highly similar subsequence from $T$ exists and is added to build the next top motiflet.
+A longer interval $[k,\dots,k+n]$ for which EF increases only slowly and that cannot be extended (i.e., $EF(k-1)$ is considerably smaller than $EF(k)$ and $EF(k+n+1)$ is considerably larger than $EF(k+n)$) very probably stem from a set of $n+1$ subsequences of $T$ whose $k$ most similar elements build $S_k$ and where for every increment of $k$ another highly similar subsequence from $T$ exists and is added to build the next top motiflet.
 On the other hand, if $EF(k+1)-EF(k)$ is large, i.e., if we have a steep increase between $k$ and $k+1$ - we call this an \emph{elbow point} - then very probably the $k$-Motiflet could not be exceeded with further, highly similar subsequences.
 In such cases, the $k+1$ motiflet very likely is formed by an entirely new motif - with more occurrences, but at the price of a larger extent.
 Examples for both observations, i.e., long flat stretches and elbow points, can be found in Figure~\ref{fig:elbow_method}.
-These considerations lead to the following ideas: \begin{enumerate} \item Elbow points in the \emph{EF} indicate changes of motifs.
+These considerations lead to the following two ideas: (a) Elbow points in the \emph{EF} indicate changes of motifs.
 The last value of $k$ before the elbow indicates a maximal motiflet, which we consider a particularly meaningful value for $k$.
-We study these points in Section~\ref{sec:k_selection}. \item Long flat stretches of the EFs indicate a high number of occurrences of a motif, but depend on the motif length $l$.
+We study these points in Section~\ref{sec:k_selection}. (b) Long flat stretches of the EFs indicate a high number of occurrences of a motif, but depend on the motif length $l$.
 Accordingly, we consider values of $l$ leading to long flat stretches as particularly meaningful.
-Section~\ref{sec:window_size_selection} describes how we find such values. \end{enumerate}
+Section~\ref{sec:window_size_selection} describes how we find such values.